robintw/LandsatUtils/doc/trees.md

-## This file was created to illustrate de difference between landsat images obtained by ID from different sources
+## This file was created to illustrate the difference between Landsat images obtained by the same ID from different sources

-### Image downloaded using landsat_utils python module
+### Image downloaded using the landsat_utils python module

-Note the different names from band B62 (L711XXX and L721XXX)
+Note the different names from band B62 onwards (L711XXX and L721XXX)

 LE71820292001120SGS00/
 ├── L71182029_02920010430_B10.TIF